-The Access Yes Program continues to modify its programs to benefit landowners, hunters, anglers and the Department.
-For example, one ongoing service is the Hunter/Landowner Assistance Program that matches landowners who desire additional harvest with hunters looking for a place to hunt.
+The Access Yes Program continues to modify its programs to benefit landowners, hunters, anglers, and the Department.
+For example, one ongoing service is the Hunter/Landowner Assistance Program matching landowners who desire additional harvest with hunters looking for a place to hunt.
 This program was developed as an avenue to assist landowners who wanted increased harvest of big game animals on their private property without having to enroll in one of the existing access programs.
 The program operates by posting landowner contact information on the Department's website where hunters can contact them directly to secure their own access.
 Landowners do not receive any compensation from the Department, and all details pertaining to access to their property is arranged between the landowner and the hunter.
 Once a landowner obtains the desired harvest, their information is removed from the website.
 Landowners are added and removed throughout the hunting seasons.
-For 2016, there were 46 landowners participating to allow access for antelope hunting, 42 participating to allow access for deer hunting, four allowing access for elk hunting, four allowing access for turkey hunting, and three allowing access for Sandhill crane hunting.
-Participation in the program was slightly higher in 2016 than in 2015, and this program has been very successful in providing assistance to landowners while increasing hunting access.
+For 2019, there were 47 landowners allowing access for antelope hunting, 28 allowing access for deer hunting, 13 allowing access for elk hunting, two allowing access for turkey hunting, and three allowing access for Sandhill Crane hunting.
+Participation in the program was slightly higher for antelope and elk in 2019 than in

+2018, but lower for deer.
+This program has been very successful in assisting landowners while increasing hunting access.
 Some landowners choose not to have their information on the website during subsequent years because the number of game animals has returned to acceptable levels or they have returning hunters who provide needed harvest.

-Recognition of landowners who provide access is an important aspect of maintaining sportsman/landowner relationships.
+Recognition of landowners who provide access is an important aspect of maintaining sportsperson/landowner relationships.
 The Access Yes Program coordinators participate as facilitators in the Access Recognition Program.
-This program, a joint program of the Wyoming Board of Agriculture (Board), the Commission, and Wyoming Wildlife - The Foundation, recognizes landowners who provide access to or through their property to hunters and anglers.
-The state is divided into four quadrants, and the regional access coordinators facilitate this selection by working with the four quadrant committees to select a quadrant winner each year.
+This program, a joint program of the Wyoming Board of Agriculture (Board) and the Commission, recognizes landowners who provide access to or through their property to hunters and anglers.
+The state is divided into four quadrants, and the regional access coordinators facilitate the selection by working with the four quadrant committees to select a quadrant winner each year.
 The quadrant committees are comprised of Board and Commission members.
-Each of the four winners is recognized at the annual Wyoming Stock Growers winter meeting.
+Each of the four winners is recognized at the annual Wyoming Stock Growers Association winter meeting.
 The recipients each receive a plaque and a check for \$2,000.
 Funding for the program is provided by Commissioner donated licenses.
-The four recipients of the 2016 Access Recognition Program award were: Jensen Ranch of Colony, Graham Ranch of Jeffrey City, Bard Ranch of Wheatland, and Weber Ranch of Baggs.
+The four recipients of the 2019 Access Recognition Program award were: The Prairie Dog Ranch of Sheridan, The Horton Family of Greybull and Otto, Booth Land & Livestock of Laramie, and The Bugas Family of Ft.
+Bridger.

-Elk herds that exceed Commission population objectives are a major concern for landowners and the Department, and getting these populations towards objective are a high priority for the Department.
-The Department's main method to decrease an elk population is hunting, but elk hunting access on private lands remains limited in many areas of the To address over objective state. elk populations and private landowner access concerns, the Department, in 2010, initiated a new program called the Hunter Management Access Program (HMAP).
-The HMAP was designed to increase antlerless elk harvest at specific locations by coordinating with landowners to allow controlled and monitored hunting access.
-The Department hires a Hunt Management Coordinator (HMC) to facilitate hunting by directing, monitoring and assisting small groups of hunters as they elk hunt.
+Elk herds that exceed Commission population objectives are a major concern for landowners and the Department, and managing these populations towards objective is a high priority for the Department.
+The

+Department's main method to decrease an elk population is hunting, but hunting access on private lands remains limited in many areas of the state.
+To address over objective elk populations and private landowner access concerns, the Department initiated a new program in 2010 called the Hunter Management and Access Program (HMAP).
+The HMAP is designed to increase antlerless elk harvest at specific locations by coordinating with landowners to allow controlled and monitored hunting access.
+The Department employs a Hunt Management Coordinator (HMC) to facilitate hunting by directing, monitoring, and assisting small groups of hunters as they hunt elk.